stasson/vue-mdc-adapter/components/dialog/README.md

 >Lorem ipsum dolor sit amet</mdc-dialog>
 ```

-Or use the `@validate` event to trigger your own validation logic as follow:
+Or use the `@validate` event to trigger your own validation logic, as follows:

 ```html
 <mdc-dialog ref="dialog" title="Dialog" accept="Accept" cancel="Decline"